apache/arrow/r/tests/testthat/_snaps/dplyr-join.md

       by = c(made_up_colname1 = "made_up_colname2"))))
     Output
       <error/rlang_error>
-      Join column must be present in data. x `made_up_colname1` not present in x.
+      Join columns must be present in data. x `made_up_colname1` not present in x.
+      x `made_up_colname2` not present in y.